-The Jewel Cocktail combines and unlikely trio of ingredients to make an incredibly delicious tasting beverage.
-Green Chartreuse, Dry Gin, and Italian Vermouth bring into play a medium-dry, fast working cocktail.
+The Jewel Cocktail combines an unlikely trio of ingredients to make an incredibly delicious tasting beverage.
+This medium-dry, fast working cocktail features Green Chartreuse, Dry Gin, and Italian Vermouth.

 Ok, I have to admit, I’d never consider these ingredients together.
 Several polled cocktail aficionado friends seemed skeptical.
 However, a common consensus is this is a spectacularly vibrant cocktail.

 The green chartreuse comes through on the nose, and the Italian vermouth makes it a little on the sweet side.
 As for the gin?
 I can’t even detect it, and it brings the drink to a state of serendipitous balance.

 The original recipe came from Harry Craddock’s, The Savoy Cocktail Book, where it was proportioned for 6 and described as “a medium-dry, fast-working cocktail.”
 After drinking 1 1/2 of these, I concur to the description.
 I brought the ratio down to a single cocktail and made a minor adjustment on bitters from the original recipe.

 - Cocktail glass